glutanimate/coronavirus-tracker/docs/description.md

 **Why?**

 It is important that we all do our part to fight this disease and [flatten the curve](https://www.flattenthecurve.com/).
-However, in this time of quarantine, social distancing, and all around worry, it's easy to get discouraged.
+However, in this time of social distancing, quarantine, and all around worry, it's easy enough to get discouraged.
 My hope is that this add-on will provide some light at the end of tunnel, reminding us that this situation too shall pass.

 **Where is the data sourced from?**